 A junior ISA can either be a cash ISA or a stocks and shares ISA.
 These are also tax-free earning accounts.
 Cash ISAs will earn a certain interest rate each year, which the bank will have advertised at account opening.
 Stocks and Shares ISAs are products where account holders can purchase different stocks and shares.
 All gains remain tax-free, which can be a significant money-saving.

 There are numerous savings accounts on the market which can offer a person the chance to earn interest on what is held within the account.
-Savings accounts at bank accounts do not have very high interest rates right now as the Bank of England base rate remains low.
-However, it is starting to increase, so savings accounts could begin paying a little more than they have done for years.
+Savings accounts are starting to offer meaningful returns again, now the BOE has started to raise interest rates.
+Many accounts now offer rates higher than the Premium Bond average return.
 You can open a savings account at banks or building societies.

 One means of saving for your grandchildren not often discussed is to purchase alternative assets for them.
 The technicality of who 'holds' them (i.e. whether they are in your name or theirs) will depend on the asset in question.
 For example, you could buy them jewellery and gift it to them.
 However, alternative assets like property are more complex for transferring named ownership.
 However, these investments can help beat inflation and sometimes have discernible uses when your grandchild comes of age.